 In our Engineering businesses, which faced total shutdown of operations during the lockdown period but returned to normal by mid-May 2020.
 We raised the bar of our efficiencies by focussing on digital transformation.
-We actively embraced the new digital regime of remote operations and online business processes to effectively manage the challenge of resource mobilisation amid travel restrictions.
-Supply chain challenges remained a matter of concern in the Power Transmission business for the first half of the year in particular, while the pandemic also slowed the process of tendering and finalisation of orders of the Water business.
-However, the demand gained momentum in the second half of the fiscal, enabling the Company to minimise the impact and report a decent overall performance, given the situation.
+We actively embraced the new digital challenge of resource mobilisation amid travel restrictions.
+Supply chain challenges